Things to Do in Cascais in February

 What's happening during your visit

-Portugal's most irreverent Carnaval happens 30 km (18.6 miles) north—massive parades with political satire floats and locals in elaborate costumes.
+Portugal's most irreverent Carnaval happens 30 km (18.6 miles) north, massive parades with political satire floats and locals in elaborate costumes.
 The party runs for five days with street bands and confetti battles that leave downtown Torres Vedras looking like a paper factory exploded.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid